iboing/CliqueNet/README.md

 Tab 2.
 Main results on CIFAR and SVHN without data augmentation.

 Because larger T would lead to higher computation cost and slightly more parameters, we prefer using a larger k in our experiments.
-To make comparisons more fair, we also consider the situation where k and T of DenseNet and CliqueNet are exactly the same.
+To make comparisons more fair, we also consider the situation where k and T of DenseNet and CliqueNet are exactly the same, see Tab3.

 |Model|Params|C10|C100|
 |---|---|---|---|